You've likely heard since childhood, and perhaps even learned a nursery rhyme about it, that mice are blind. But are mice blind?

 If you’re having trouble with mice, remember that they’re creatures of habit.
 They come out every night to forage for food but usually don’t stray beyond their home territory — an area within a 15 to 30-foot radius around their nest.

-Whiskers are throught to be used by mice to guide movement as they locate and recognize objects in a space.
+Whiskers are thought to be used by mice to guide movement as they locate and recognize objects in a space.
 Walls, floorboards and other fixed objects may over time develop a smear, called a rub mark, which is one way to identify a mouse travel path.
 Even if you don't hear scratching and squeaking behind your walls, you may see these streaks.

 If you suspect you have mice in your home, we recommend contacting a pest control professional to come and inspect.
 DIY mouse trapping can potentially cause harm if done incorrectly.
 A pest control professional is trained to properly place and bait the traps.
 Don’t hesitate to contact Terminix®.
 Our trained technicians are here to help you find the right solution to all your pest control needs.